babu3009/synthetic-data-platform/README.md

    For full configuration details and curl examples, see `apps/backend/docs/OUTPUTS.md`.

+#### Validation report (HTML)
+- After a run completes, the backend generates a compact HTML validation report per request.
+It can include:
+   - Summary stats (tables, rows, sizes, rule results)
+   - Foreign key graph (when Graphviz is available)
+   - Sampled per-column histograms (when Matplotlib is available)
+   - Links to generated artifacts
+- The report is stored as an artifact (`format: html`) under the same request folder in object storage and is linked from the Request Detail page.

 #### Accessibility and performance
 - Keyboard navigation:
    - Diagram: Tab to focus columns, Space/Enter toggles PK, E opens editor, Arrow keys move between rows.